danquack/NFS-API/README.md

 </table>

 ### YAML File:
-The strucute of the yaml defines an array of mount objects, that live on a host/hostgroup.
+The structure of the yaml defines an array of mount objects, located in the external REPO_SSH_URI (NFS-Mounts under a files directory), is as follows
 ```
 Hosts:
    Hostname.company.com: